 Basic System Components

-How Does PV Work?
+How Does Solar PV Work?

-PV panels convert solar energy into an electrical current.
+Solar PV panels convert solar energy into an electrical current.
 When installed, they should be mounted at an optimum angle and direction to optimise the amount of sun that hits them.
 Both residential and industrial properties make for the perfect location to install.
 Sometimes even vast land can make for the perfect opportunity for ground mounted solar.
 When the panels are installed, they collect the suns energy, as direct current (DC) and then a solar inverter converts this to alternating current (AC), which can then be utilised as electricity.